ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

   {{< /tab >}}
 {{< /tabs >}}

-## Migrating to a different VCS provider
+## Migrating to a Different VCS Provider
-Simply change the `Hostname` address to you new VCS provider (assuming that you only changed the provider), and append a second `Host` block for your new provider.
+To switch providers, change the `Hostname` in the SSH config to the new provider and add a new Host block for it.

-All the old repositories will point to the new VCS provider, and new repositories will work as expected.
+All existing repositories will point to the new provider, and new repositories will work as expected.